ThatCoolCoder/foss-rcas/README.md

     - Wheels
         - Make brakes and traction work, wheels spin constantly for no reason.
     - Make common methods in AbstractSpatialFluidForcer for getting relative & local velocity, there is no point having code for this in every derived class
+    - improve wing/body aero physics
-    - improve wing physics: allow importing some better format of curves
+        - allow importing some better format of curves
+            - xflr import?
+        - rudders are ineffective
+        - dihedral too
         - stall is mushy, not sharp
+            is it?
         - planes feel too draggy, EG in real life the T28 carries a lot more energy and is difficult to get down, this one just mushes in
             - does it actually, though?
             - this may have changed with the new propeller simulation.